13 best image formats and when to use them

 Use raster images for complex images with smooth edges and color gradients, such as graphic design projects and photographs.

-A path is defined by a start and end point, which are connected by lines and curves.
+A path is defined by a start point and an end point, which are connected by lines and curves.
 It can be a straight line, a square, or a curvy shape.
 Each path may contain various properties, such as stroke color, fill color, and thickness.

-Since vector images are defined based on algorithms – not by a specific number of pixels – it’s possible to scale them up without distortion or loss in quality.
+Since vector images are defined based on algorithms, not by a specific number of pixels, it’s possible to scale them up without distortion or loss in quality.

-They typically have smaller file sizes than rasters.
+Vectors typically have smaller file sizes than rasters.
 Examples of vector image file types are EPS, SVG, and AI.

 People often use vector image files for logos, icons, or fonts – visuals expected to have flexible scalability in any situation.

-Top 8 Raster Formats
+Top 8 raster formats

 1. JPEG and JPG